Barnaby Joyce's affair with a former staffer Vikki Campion was a well-known secret in national's capital.

 She left Barnaby's office when their affair - which was a major factor in the end of his 24-year marriage - began creating tensions in the office.
 Reports have suggested that in this new position created for her Vikki was earning a salary of about $190,000.

 Sometime last year Vikki was moved to the Canberra office of Victorian Federal MP Damian Drum.
-The Australian reports the mother-to-be took stress leave last October and remained on leave until her role was terminated.
+The Australian reported that she took stress leave in October 2017 and remained on leave until her role was terminated.

 Vikki was previously engaged to digital consultant John Bergin and set to marry in NSW's Bowral on November 5, 2016.
 Speaking to News.com.au, John Bergin insists "the break up was amicable," and that he's "moved on".